Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 Tummy time offers a lot of opportunities for you to interact with your baby.
 This can be done by placing your face near his as he lies on the floor or by gently calling his name or shaking a rattle to get his attention.

-This face to face time and back and forth interactions can help you bond with your baby in a fun, playful way.
+This face-to-face time and back and forth interaction can help you bond with your baby in a fun, playful way.

 Helps Prevent Flathead